alexrivadeneira/i2wd/week2/outline.md

 </body>
 </html>
 ```
-* Save the file.
-Select Save
+* Save as an HTML file on the Desktop.
+Remember: xxxxxx.html

 ### Sublime
 Sublime is code editing program.
 Most importantly, Sublime provides **syntax highlighting** meaning it adds color to our code to help us visualize its structure.  **Syntax** refers to the structure of our code and the rules that govern that structure.